Jishun/RoslynWeave/README.md

 # The code generating approach
 - This libary leverages https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ to intercept the roslyn compiler so that to generate AOP managed code base on the existing barebone user code
-- HOWEVER, The Source Generator in fact can is designed to only support code analysing and generating, it [doesn't support code-rewritting](https://github.com/dotnet/roslyn/blob/master/docs/features/source-generators.cookbook.md#code-rewriting)
+- HOWEVER, The Source Generator in fact is designed to only support code analysing and generating, it [doesn't support code-rewritting](https://github.com/dotnet/roslyn/blob/master/docs/features/source-generators.cookbook.md#code-rewriting)
 - Therefore, this libary cannot generate new code with AOP enabled to replace your code, instead, it copies all code that's being compiled, apply the AOP wrapping, then generate them into a new separate namespace, by default it names the new namespace with a `_AopManaged` suffix, which means, the AOP and non-AOP code co-exists, to flip between, simply change the using derives from the entry point
 - The using derives inside of generated are updated to reach to the generated namespace